SamRyzek/Skill-Distillery/unit_1/OCPTestPrep/README.md

    * What constitutes an overload
    * What are the rules?
    * Method choice and effects of autoboxing.
-6. Var args
-   * main
-7. Static - Mustafa
+6. Static - Mustafa
    * Fields and inheritance
    * Collisions
    * Methods and hiding/inheritance
    * imports of methods
    * In interfaces
-8. Arrays and multi-dimensional arrays - Chris Bartkewicz
+7. Arrays and multi-dimensional arrays - Chris Bartkewicz
    * Array declarations
      * Multidimensional, with dimension expressions on both datatype and variable name.
    * Array initialization 3 different ways